Hello and welcome to Milford Nursery!

 Whilst the children are at home we encourage parents to share stories with their children.
 Our Rainbow Reading system supports this and many children enjoy filling in their booklets with their parents.

 We change our topic every half term and try to include the interests of the children, as well as current themes such as festivals, seasons and cultural events.
 A newsletter will be sent home at the beginning of every half term to inform families what we will be doing, including any special activities.
-Here are a few photos of our activities last half term:
+Here are a few photos of our activities over the last couple of half terms:

 We have a fantastic outdoor space at Milford and spend lots of time in the garden, whatever the weather so we ask for children to be suitably dressed, especially with footwear.
 Please make sure your child’s coat is marked with their name as we have a few children with the same coats!
 Thank you for co operation on this.
 Here are a few pictures of the different things we can do in the garden: